devchat-ai/devchat-vscode/README.md

 Great output requires great input, to maximize the power of AI, DevChat assists you seamlessly to **provide the right context** to the AI.

-- The most fundamental operation involves selecting code (either files or snippets) and adding it to DevChat.
-For instance, you can add a function along with an existing test case to the prompt context, and ask DevChat to generate several test cases for the function.
+- For instance, to generate test cases for a function, you can add to the prompt context the function along with an existing test case.
 The test case serves as a useful reference for DevChat, enabling it to understand how to write a valid test case in your environment, thus eliminating the need for you to specify every requirement or setup in your prompt.

   ![Add to context](https://github.com/devchat-ai/devchat-vscode/assets/592493/9b19c798-d06f-4373-8f8a-6a950c3a8ba5)